Residents may bring vehicles to TAMU-CC.

 All CCRTA buses have free Wi-Fi on-board.

-Riders can plan a trip on public transportation using Google Maps.
-Type in the beginning and ending points, then click the bus/train icon.
-Google Maps will provide ride by ride instructions to get to any destination.
+Riders can plan a trip on public transportation using TransLoc Rider.
+Type in the beginning and ending points.
+Enter in your destination and TransLoc will provide ride by ride instructions to get to any destination.
+TransLoc also provides GPS locations for each bus, so you know where a bus is at any time.

-Please note that buses do not operate on certain holidays and routes are subject to change due to construction, accidents, and other interruptions.
+Please note that buses do not operate on certain holidays and routes are subject to change due to construction, accidents, and other traffic delays.
+Routes do have altered hours on Saturdays, Sundays, and some holidays.
 The CCRTA website contains current information and posts Rider Alerts (route change announcements).
+Alerts are also posted on the TransLoc app.